TimothyK/GitSubmoduleUpdater/overview.md

 2. **Get Current State**: Uses `git ls-tree` to find the commit currently referenced by your main repository
 3. **Check Remote**: Uses `git ls-remote` to find the latest commit on the specified branch of each submodule
 4. **Compare & Report**: Compares commits and provides detailed output with update recommendations
+5. **Create PRs**: Optionally creates a PR for any outdated submodule to be merged into the PR's source branch on your approval.
+6. **PR Comments**: Creates PR Comments alerting to any outdated submodules.

 ## 🔧 Requirements